Rahul-Thakur7/Web-Security/README.md

 # web-hunting-Notes
 Sharing my learnings to cyber geeks !
-Soon I will add more resources to learn who is beginners in cyber sec VAPT Update more OWASP top 10 deleted security issues !
+Soon I will add more resources to learn who is beginners in cyber sec VAPT   More OWASP top 10  security issues !
 ----------------------------------------------------------------------------------------------------------